-- vinyl or contact paper to make stencil with
+- vinyl or contact paper to make a stencil with

-- Cricut Explore Air™ or other cutting machine (A Cricut can make so many cool Christmas and everyday decor!
+- Cricut Explore or another cutting machine (A Cricut can make so many cool Christmas and everyday decor!
 Check out my Cricut guide here!)

 - transfer tape

-- string of lights – I had one short string from dollar store
+- string of lights – I had one short string from the dollar store

 If you need even more inspiration for Christmas decor, click here to read my post on DIY Christmas decor and gifts.